ilyasOne/LearnScrum/Scrum-Guide-Summarized.md

 The Scrum Team identifies the most helpful changes to improve its effectiveness.\
 The most impactful improvements are addressed as soon as possible.\
 They may even be added to the Sprint Backlog for the next Sprint.\
-The Sprint Retrospective concludes the Sprint.\
+The Sprint Retrospective **concludes** the Sprint.

-It is timeboxed to a maximum of three hours for a one month Sprint.
+It is timeboxed to a maximum of three(3) hours for a one month Sprint.

 ---